tinymce/beehive-flow/README.md

 This command should be run at the start of a build.
 This command does the following:

  1. Checks that the package.json file has a valid version for the branch.
- 2. If the branch is a main branch, or a release branch in "prerelease" state, the version is changed to add the short git SHA as a suffix.
+ 2. Changes the version to a "timestamped" version, so that each build can be published.

+The timestamping changes the package.json file.
+The idea is to build and publish, but not to commit the changes.

+Versions are changed thus:

+ - On the main branch, `a.b.0-alpha` becomes `a.b.0-alpha.TIMESTAMP+GITSHA`
+ - On a feature branch, `a.b.0-alpha` becomes `a.b.0-feature.TIMESTAMP+GITSHA`
+ - On a hotfix branch, `a.b.c-rc` becomes `a.b.c-hotfix.TIMESTAMP+GITSHA`
+ - On a release branch in prerelease state, `a.b.c-rc` becomes `a.b.c-rc.TIMESTAMP+GITSHA`
+ - On a release branch in release state, no changes are made.

+Timestamp format is `yyyyMMddHHmmssSSS` in UTC.
+The short git sha format is used.

 Note: this is the only command that operates on the checkout in the current working directory.